juliapocciotti/juliapocciotti/README.md

 ---
 ### 👩‍💻 About Me
 - Working as a Data Scientist at <a href="https://www.c6bank.com.br/"> C6 Bank </a></p>
-- Emeritus member of [@TuringUSP](https://github.com/turing-usp), Artificial Intelligence group from the University of São Paulo
+- Former member of [@TuringUSP](https://github.com/turing-usp), Artificial Intelligence group from the University of São Paulo
 - I like using Data Science as a tool to solve various problems.
 I'm also particularly interested in NLP and Causal Inference

 <p align='center'>